Amypetua/simple_shell/README.md

 2. Tosin Iyiola - [github](https://github.com/Tosinval)

 # REFERENCE AND ACKNOWLEDGEMENT
-This README borrows form the Linux man pages [https://linux.die.net/man/1/sh/] and [https://linux.die.net/man/1/dash/] This project was written as part of the curriculum of the ALX-SE programme by Holberton School.
+This README borrows from the [Linux man pages](https://linux.die.net/man/1/sh)(https://linux.die.net/man/1/dash) This project was written as part of the curriculum of the ALX-SE programme by Holberton School.
 Holberton School is a campus-based full-stack software engineering program that prepares students for careers in the tech industry using project-based peer learning.
-For more information about ALX, visit [https://www.alxafrica.com/]
+For more information about ALX, visit [Alx site](https://www.alxafrica.com)